The Non-Orientable Topology of Condorcet's Paradox: Introduction

-Not only does the preference cycle of Equation (\ref{equation:rps}) constitute an entirely valid set of rules for the game, the alternative rules defined by reversing the preferences of Equation (\ref{equation:rps}) constitutes another, distinct, valid preference cycle.
+These preferences are clearly intransitive and hence the preference cycle is valid.
+For instance, despite the fact that rock beats scissors and that scissors beats paper, it does not follow that rock beats paper; to the contrary, paper beats rock.
+Not only does the preference cycle of Equation (\ref{equation:rps}) constitute an entirely valid set of rules for the game, the alternative rules defined by reversing the preferences of Equation (\ref{equation:rps}) constitute another valid preference cycle.

-Hence, when modelling preference cycles it is imperative to distinguish between preference cycles that are valid and preference cycles that are contradictory, i.e., under the assumption of transitivity.
+Hence, when modelling preference cycles as we do so in this paper using topological methods, it is imperative to distinguish between preference cycles that are valid (i.e., intransitive) and preference cycles that are contradictory (i.e., under the assumption of transitivity).